 Over the past decade, Foschini’s research has focused on the emerging field of digital medicine, with an emphasis on data recollection and analysis methodology.
 He co-founded ...

-Upon completion of this program, you will receive a digital certificate from Harvard Medical School Executive Education.
+Upon completion of this program, you will receive a digital certificate from Harvard Medical School.

 Note: The certificate details (name and dates) are placeholders.
 The final certificate will reflect the actual participant name, cohort dates, and date of issue.